sureshvenkatesan/jas_helm_install/README.md

 ### How to export the helm chart for a specific Artifactory version ?

 To download a specific version of a Helm chart (e.g., `107.84.14`) to a `.tgz` file for use in an air-gapped environment, you can use the `helm pull` command with the specific version.
-Here’s how you can do it:
+Here's how you can do it:

 1. **Add the JFrog Helm Repository**:
    - Ensure you have added the JFrog Helm repository: